abruzzi/data-fetching-patterns-in-react/README.md

 - **Parallel Requests**: Whenever possible, fetch data in parallel to minimize waiting times and improve application responsiveness.
 - **Lazy Loading and Suspense**: Use lazy loading for components that are not critical to the initial rendering path, utilizing Suspense to manage loading states and code splitting, keeping your application lightweight and fast.
 - **Preloading Data**: Anticipate user interactions and preload data accordingly, ensuring a seamless and responsive user experience.
-- **New Suspense Model**: The enhanced Suspense model in React facilitates more declarative coding for asynchronous data fetching, making your code cleaner and more intuitive.
+- **Declarative Data fetchign with the New Suspense Model**: The enhanced Suspense model in React facilitates more declarative coding for asynchronous data fetching, making your code cleaner and more intuitive.
 - **Server-Side Rendering (SSR)**: SSR, particularly with React Server Components and the new Suspense, offers a powerful way to improve performance and SEO, providing content to the user faster and more efficiently.
 - **Static Site Generation (SSG)**: For content that doesn't change often, SSG is a valuable technique that complements dynamic rendering, enabling faster page loads and optimized resource usage.
 - **Streaming**: Streaming techniques can further enhance user experience by delivering content in chunks as it becomes available, although its implementation may depend on specific backend technologies like Next.js.